What can we learn from previous SARS outbreaks

 As informative the individual fields are, novel solutions can sometimes be found

 out domain through associations between fields.
-As referred to in the beginning of this blog, researchers do not always need to reinvent the wheel.
+As referred to at the beginning of this blog, researchers do not always need to reinvent the wheel.
 Let’s take the ‘MERS’ cluster as an example (figure 4).
 This cluster links fields about virus families, their originating animals (e.g. pangolin, horseshoe bat, ferret, etc.) and regions, and therapeutic strategies.
 One interesting associated field is the one marked in yellow in figure 4 (‘Nucleotide analogues’).
-In this field a preliminary research activity was found about the use of nucleotide analogues to inhibit RNA-dependent RNA polymerase (RdRp), which is also relevant for SARS-CoV-2.
+In this field, a preliminary research activity was found about the use of nucleotide analogues to inhibit RNA-dependent RNA polymerase (RdRp), which is also relevant for SARS-CoV-2.
 These broad-spectrum nucleotide analogues have shown to be effective for SARS-CoV-1 before and it has been suggested to develop a therapeutic for SARS-CoV-2 based on these compounds.
-A potential nucleotide analogue drug in the battle against COVID-19 might be based on the FDA-approved heptatitis C drug EPCLUSA (Sofosbuvir/Velpatasvir) developed by the pharmaceutical company Gilead Sciences.
+A potential nucleotide analogue drug in the battle against COVID-19 might be based on the FDA-approved hepatitis C drug EPCLUSA (Sofosbuvir/Velpatasvir) developed by the pharmaceutical company Gilead Sciences.

-Despite not being an expert in each individual scientific field, creax is able to
+Despite not being an expert in each individual scientific field, Creax is able to

 discover and quantify in an unbiased way the scientific dynamics evolving since the COVID-19 outbreak, thanks to its in-house developed AI platform CRAiN.
 As such we have revealed that learnings about monitoring, limiting, diagnosis or therapies for SARS-CoV-2 are reused or used as inspiration in the current context.

 The field maps shown in this blog are only the starting point for